Towards Fully Autonomous Drone-Based Last-Mile Delivery

-Algorithm 1 depicts the pseudocode of the greedy algorithm.
-Once the tree is constructed (Line 5), the cost $c_v$ for using vehicle $v$ can be calculated.
-To calculate $c_v$, a partial cost to serve a group from the current vehicle location should be computed.
-For example, suppose that a vehicle is currently at the waiting location of group $g_1$ (Fig.~\ref{fig:tree_based_approach}) and is attempting to serve $g_2$.
-Then, the partial cost to serve group $g_2$ is defined as $(d_{g_1,g_2} \cdot c_v^{mob} + t_{g_2}^{delivery} \cdot c_v^{stop}) / |g_2|$ where $|g_2|$ is the number of customer locations of group $g_2$.
-The reason why the partial cost is divided by the number of customer locations is to ensure that the cost for servicing a group with more customer locations is smaller, \emph{i.e.,} with the same traveling cost, such a larger group allows the vehicle to cover more customer locations.
-A partial cost is represented as the weight of an edge of the tree, and the total cost can be defined as the summation of the weights of edges on a simple path from the root of the tree to a terminal node.
-For example, the total cost with respect to terminal node $g_3$, as shown in Fig.~\ref{fig:tree_based_approach}, is $c_{v,g_1}+c_{g_1,g_2}+c_{g_2,g_3}$.
-Consequently, the cost $c_v$ for using vehicle $v$ is the smallest cost among all costs for terminal nodes (Line 6).
+Once the tree is constructed for AV $v$, using the tree, the greedy algorithm calculates the per-vehicle cost $c_v$.
+The per-vehicle cost is calculated as the sum of the group costs for each group that is covered by the AV.
+More specifically, the group cost $c_{p,g}$ to serve a group $g$ from the current location of the AV denoted by $p$ is defined as $(d_{p,g} c_v^{M} + \tau_{g}^{D} c_v^{S}) / |g|$ where $|g|$ is the number of customer locations of group $g$.
+The reason why we divide by $|g|$ is to ensure that serving a group having more customers is more cost-effective assuming the same traveling distance to the group.
+The group cost for each group is represented as the weight of an edge of the tree as shown in Fig.~\ref{fig:tree_based_approach}; thus, if we consider the sum of the weights of edges on a simple path from the root to a terminal node as the cost for the simple path, the per-vehicle cost $c_v$ is calculated as the smallest cost of all such simple paths.